KateJohnson/STAT545-hw-Johnson-Kate/hw07-Automating_Pipelines/README.md

 - In this [Markdown report](https://github.com/KateJohnson/STAT545-hw-Johnson-Kate/blob/master/hw07-Automating_Pipelines/Gapminder_report.md) I included all of the plots from the previous steps, as well as tables of the 'best' and 'worst' countries from Step 3.

 **Pipeline**
-I wrote a final [R script](https://github.com/KateJohnson/STAT545-hw-Johnson-Kate/blob/master/hw07-Automating_Pipelines/Pipeline.R) that sources the R script from each step and renders the markdown document.
+- I wrote a final [R script](https://github.com/KateJohnson/STAT545-hw-Johnson-Kate/blob/master/hw07-Automating_Pipelines/Pipeline.R) that sources the R script from each step and renders the markdown document.

 ------
 **Notes on the process**

-I had trouble with this assignment, and there's definitely a lot more I could have done.
+This assignment took awhile, and there's definitely a lot more I could have done:
 - First, as you can see at the bottom of my Step 4 R Script, I tried to use the coefficients from my the data file generated in Step 3 in the ggplots.
 I was close but couldn't get it to work using geom_abline.
 I think it had to do with the intercept being out of range.
 - Second, I didn't use Make to automate the pipeline.
-I did create a Makefile but I couldn't figure out the syntax and gave up.
+I did create a Makefile but I couldn't figure out the syntax.
+I found the examples a bit too complicated.
 - Third, I would have liked to create a 'clean up' R script for deleting all of the files in the pipeline.
-An example would have been really helpful!
+An example would have been really helpful here too.

+Overall, I'm happy to at least know how to automate using R, and that's probably what I'll continue to do in the future.